-First, a director who is, or at anytime during the past three years was, employed by the company or by any parent or subsidiary of the company, is not deemed to be independent (the "NASDAQ Employee Provision").
+First, a director who is, or at anytime during the past three years was, employed by the NASDAQ listed company or by any parent or subsidiary of the company (the "NASDAQ Employee Provision").

-Second, a director who accepts or has a "Family Member" as defined in NASD Rule 4200(a)(14) who accepts any payments from the company, or any parent or subsidiary of the company, in excess of \$60,000 during the current fiscal year or any of the past three fiscal years, other than certain permitted payments, is not deemed to be independent (the "NASDAQ Payments Provision").
-NASDAQ states in the interpretive material to the NASD Rules (the "Interpretive Material") that this provision is generally intended to capture situations where a payment is made directly to, or for the benefit of, the director or a family member of the director.
-For example, consulting or personal service contracts with a director or family member of the director or political contributions to the campaign of a director or a family member of the director prohibit independence.
+Second, a director who accepted or has a family member who accepted any payments from the NASDAQ listed company, or any parent or subsidiary of the company, in excess of \$60,000 during any period of twelve consecutive months within the three years preceding the determination of independence other than certain permitted payments (the "NASDAQ Payments Provision").
+NASDAQ states in the interpretive material to the NASD Rules (the "NASDAQ Interpretive Material") that this provision is generally intended to capture situations where a payment is made directly to, or for the benefit of, the director or a family member of the director or family member of the director or a family member of the director prohibit independence.

-Third, a director who is a Family Member of an individual who is, or at any time during the past three years was, employed by the company or by any parent or subsidiary of the company as an executive officer, is not independent (the "NASDAQ" Family of Executive Officer Provision").
+Third, a director who is a family member of an individual who is, or at any time during the past three years was, employed by the company or by any parent or subsidiary of the company as an executive officer (the "NASDAQ Family of Executive Officer Provision").

-Fourth, a director who is, or has a Family Member who is, a partner in, or a controlling shareholder or an executive officer of, any organization to which the company made, or from which the company received, payments for property or services in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenues for that year, or \$200,000, whichever is more, other than certain permitted payments, is not independent (the "NASDAQ" Business Relationship Provision").
-The Interpretive Material states that this provision is generally intended to capture payments to an entity with which the director or Family Member of the director is affiliated by serving as a partner (other than a limited partner), controlling shareholder or executive officer of such entity.
-Under exceptional circumstances, such as where a director has direct, significant business holdings, the Interpretive Material states that it may be appropriate to apply
+Fourth, a director who is, or has a family member who is, a partner in, or a controlling shareholder or an executive officer of, any organization to which the company made, or from which the company received, payments for property or services in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenues for that year, or \$200,000, whichever is more, other than certain permitted payments (the "NASDAQ Business Relationship Provision").
+The NASDAQ Interpretive Material states that this provision is generally intended to capture payments to an entity with which the director or family member of the director is affiliated by serving as a partner (other than a limited partner), controlling shareholder or executive officer of such entity.
+Under exceptional circumstances, such as where a director has direct, significant business holdings, the NASDAQ Interpretive Material states that it may be appropriate to apply the NASDAQ Business Relationship Provision in lieu of the NASDAQ Payments Provision described above, and that issuers should contact NASDAQ if they wish to apply the rule in this manner.
+The NASDAQ Interpretive Material further notes that the NASDAQ Business Relationship Provision is broader than the rules for audit committee member independence set forth in 1934 Act Rule 10A-3(e)(8).